SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 > Select the "AI & Machine Learning" filter under the By capability filter

 ![DiscoAI](images/disco_ai.png)
-E.g. with the AI Business Services, you can use machine learning to automate your document information extraction processes; detect and highlight entities from unstructured text; classify data records, business documents and customer service requests.
+There  you find the AI Business Services which are reusable and generic services that supports you in automate and optimize corporate processes.
+E.g. to classify data records, business documents or customer service requests or to automate your document information extraction processes; .

-You can also build your own chatbot by using Conversational AI.
+Or you can build your own chatbot by using SAP Conversational AI.

 And with the newly released AI Core you can handle the execution and operation of your AI assets in a standardized and scalable way.

-For the demo I'll use the AI Business Service Business Entity Recognitionthat detect and highlight entities from unstructured text, such as in an email.
+For the demo I'll use the AI Business Service Business Entity Recognition that detect and highlight entities from unstructured text, such as in an email.
-Besides training your own custom model with your data it also comes along with a pretrained models, where one of it I will  use.
+Besides training your own custom model with your data it also comes along with a pretrained models, which I'll use later on.

 > Switch to BTP and the global account.